Miracle of Life

 Today marks exactly 48 years since one of the most difficult days in our lives – a day of miracles in the making.
 With a 17-month-old toddler and anticipating a new addition to the family in a few months, I kissed my husband goodbye as he left for work early that morning.

-As he pulled out of the driveway, I felt a sudden and unexpected sign of premature labor.
-Stuck in the house on a back road covered with snow and ice.
-I didn't know how bad the roads were so I called the office expecting to reach him ... he hadn't arrived.
+I watched as he pulled out of the driveway and realized the roads were bad.
+Then, suddenly, I felt an unexpected sign of premature labor.
+There I was, stuck in the house on a back road covered with snow and ice.
+I didn't know how bad the roads were, so I called the office expecting to reach my husband ... he hadn't arrived.
 I explained the situation and told them to have him call as soon as he got there.

 Alone with my 17-month-old.
 Nervous.
 Afraid.
 Not sure what to do except pray.

-But, suddenly, the door opened, and there he was!
-My husband had to make his way back to the hosue because he couldn't get through the road.
+Suddenly, the door opened, and there he was!
+My husband had to make his way back to the house because he couldn't get through the road.
 I was never so glad to see him!

 The doctor's office was closed that morning due to the extreme weather.
-The ambulance service was unavailable due to the snow and ice.
-My back was hurting, but not intensely.
-I just knew we had a major problem on our hands.
+The ambulance service was unavailable and unable to reach us because the roads were snow-covered and extremely icy.
+My back was hurting, though not intensely at this point.
+It was obvious we had a major problem on our hands.

-The officer reassured us that the ambulance would be dispatched as soon as the road was clear and safe for them to get to the house.
-It seemed like forever, though only a couple of hours passed when the ambulance stopped out front.
-It was a slow ride to the hospital on the icy roads, but we got there!
+The officer reassured us that the ambulance would be dispatched as soon as the road was clear and safe for them to get to our house.
+It seemed like forever; by now, a couple of hours had passed when the ambulance finally stopped out front.
+It was a slow ride to the hospital on the slick roads, but we got there!

 After being admitted, my doctor came in dressed in his snow gear.
 He checked the size of the baby and informed us that ... and, these are his exact words: "It's ok, you can always have another one!"
 I know he felt bad, but was that how you tell a mother she's about to lose her child?
 The hospital was unequipped in 1978 to treat premature babies that small.
-Making matters worse, bloodwork showed infection was setting in, and we needed to deliver the baby.
+Making matters worse, bloodwork showed signs of infection, and we needed to deliver my baby.

-An ambulance was dispatched to take me to Lexington, but it was another few hours before they were able to get through; the snow and ice made parts of the road impassable.
+An ambulance was dispatched to take me to Lexington late that afternoon, but it was another few hours before they were able to get through; the snow and ice made parts of the Kentucky road impassable.
 Once in the ambulance and on the way, it was obvious I was in labor.
-It was almost comical how the squad was scared I would deliver on the way and kept checking on me.
-Finally, by 9:30 that evening, I was checked in and ready to have the baby.
+It was almost comical how the squad kept asking me if I was ok, obviously nervous and concerned they'd have to deliver a premature baby in the back of the ambulance in that weather.
+Finally, by 9:30 that evening, I was checked in at UK Medical Center and ready.
 It wasn't long until we met our tiny little girl.

-She was blue, starved for oxygen.
-My baby was immediately resuscitated and placed in an incubator, intubated, and connected to various tubes and machines to support her fragile life.
+She was blue, starved for oxygen and was immediately resuscitated and placed in an incubator, intubated, and connected to various tubes and machines to support her fragile life.
 The prognosis wasn't good.
 NICU became our home away from home for the next several weeks.

 Finally, when she reached 4-1/2 pounds, the doctors allowed us take her home under the care of our local pediatrician.
-She had blood work and weight checks three times a week for the following months until her levels remained stable and she continued to grow.
-He cautioned us that she would "always be frail and petite" due to her prematurity.
+She was required to have blood work and weight checks three times a week for the following months until her levels remained stable and she showed steady growth.
+The doctor cautioned us that she would "always be frail and petite" due to her prematurity and rough start in life.

 Well, friends, here is Dana, our "frail and petite" premie, 48 years later, along with her three sons.

-No longer frail and petite as the doctor predicted, Dana gave birth to three boys, the last of whom was born at home, unassisted, and weighed 13.2 pounds.
-She is 5'11", and her boys tower over her.
+No longer frail and petite as the doctor had predicted, Dana gave birth to three boys, the last of whom was born at home, unassisted, and weighed 13.2 pounds.
+She is 5'11", and her strong, healthy boys tower over her.

 Miracles?
 Definitely!